History of Frisbee and Disc Sports in Canada

 queens park

-First object disc golf course, Queen’s Park, Toronto, 1970.
+One of the world’s first object disc golf courses, Queen’s Park, Toronto, 1970.

 1987 World Disc Golf Poster